shagar619/HTML5-CSS3/README.md

 | **Responsiveness**   | Great with `flex-wrap` and `gap` | Great with `auto-fit`, `auto-fill`, `minmax()` |
 | **Learning Curve**   | Easier for beginners | More powerful but slightly more complex |
 | **Browser Support**  | Very strong (all modern browsers) | Strong (all modern browsers, but flexbox came earlier) |

+### `@keyframes`

+The `@keyframes` at-rule defines the steps of an animation sequence in CSS.
+It lets you specify how an element should look at different points during an animation (e.g., at 0%, 50%, 100%).